jlapeyre/IntegerRingExtensions.jl/README.md

 * [CyclotomicNumbers.jl](https://github.com/jmichel7/CyclotomicNumbers.jl)

 These packages implement more general cyclotomic numbers.
-They are field extensions, rather than jus ring extensions.
+They are field extensions, rather than just ring extensions.
 The implementations are much less efficient than those in `IntegerExtensions.jl`.
-In particular, the implementations in these packages require heap alloction for creating and using the provided types.
+In particular, the implementations in these packages require heap allocation for creating and using the provided types.

 <!-- [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://jlapeyre.github.io/IntegerExtensions.jl/stable/) -->